Climate change is already impacting businesses physically and financially. Here’s how you can manage the risks and opportunities.

 At this point, adapting to climate change is non-negotiable.
 But you can choose whether to adapt proactively or reactively.

 Proactive adaptation means you try to anticipate how climate change will impact your operations in the future, then plan your response ahead of time.
-This will improve your ability to lower risks and capture opportunities.
+Proactive adaptation, especially when it follows the 10 tips below, increase your company’s resilience to climate change shocks.
+You will improve your ability to lower risks and capture opportunities.

 If you don’t adapt proactively, you’ll have to adapt reactively.
 That means you simply wait for something bad to happen, then you figure out how to respond.

 Examples of Business Adaptation to Climate Change

 Mountain Equipment Company (MEC) is an outdoor gear company.
 They sell everything from raincoats to parkas, and from bikes to skis.

 MEC bakes climate change adaption right into their core business processes.
 Leaders routinely consider climate risks, alongside all other types of risk, in their strategic planning and investment activities.